hyper-expanse/semantic-delivery-gitlab/README.md

 Setup the environment variable described in the _Required Environment Variable_ section.

-Then call `semantic-release-gitlab` from within your project's folder:
+Then call `semantic-release-gitlab` from within your project's top folder:

 ```bash
 $(yarn bin)/semantic-release-gitlab